jalexanderp/yii2-blog-demo/README.md

 </html>
 ~~~

 Then refresh the page.
 See?
-Isn't everything prettier with Twiiter Bootstrap?
+Isn't everything prettier with Twitter Bootstrap?
 Again, not much has changed from Yii1 to Yii2.
 You still have $content being the variable you use for displaying content in views. __Yii::app()__ has changed to be __Yii::$app__ however.
-Again, everything in Yii2 has been namespaced, so it's important to remember to access everything by their new namespace instead of just calling the raw class.
+Again, everything in Yii2 has been name spaced, so it's important to remember to access everything by their new name space instead of just calling the raw class.

 Now lets do some real coding!